 You can go at your own pace when it comes to learning.
 So, if you feel like you want to skip over certain bits you already know, you can.
 Alternatively, if you need a bit more time to go over points at your own pace, you can do that too.
 Doing any of the 150,000 Udemy online courses helps anyone who suffers from imposter syndrome.
 That’s because there is no pressure from a bigger class to ‘show work’ or ‘discuss experience’.

 Unless you want to make the most of your new-found tech skills and get in contact with fellow students and do that, of course, but that’s up to you.
 After all, the whole point of Udemy and online learning is to do what works for you.

 As with any work at home, there are a few things that will make the online learning experience a little easier.

 - Make time – One of the best points about online learning is that it’s flexible.
 But you will still need to make time to do it.
 A good way to do this is to set a schedule within which to do the course.
 You might have to push yourself a little, and it can be hard to do this with a busy life, but, it will be worth it.
 Take your working pace into account and make sure not to push yourself too hard.

 - Consider your environment –This depends on the type, of course, you are doing.
 Try and find an environment that works for you.
 You may like complete silence, or you may like music in the background.
 You might prefer to surround yourself with plants and inspirational quotes.
-Or you may simply work in a completely bare room.
+Or you may work in a completely bare room.
 You must have a space in which you will want to learn.

 - Be prepared – Okay, so the main point of doing one of the Udemy free courses is to save money.
 However, some courses may require a bit of equipment on your end.
-This might just be a simple download of software or some basic hardware.
-But there’s no point in turning up to a graphic design class without having access to some sort of relevant software.
+This might be a simple download of software or some basic hardware.
+But there’s no point in turning up to a graphic design class without having access to some relevant software.
 Depending on your course and budget, there is also a lot of free downloadable software and equipment out there, too.

 Source: Tech Crunch